Lady Flower Gardens

 About Us

 From year to year, Lady Flower Gardens (LFG) develops unique land use agreements with different member agencies.
 We are deliberate in partnering with agencies that support mental health and wellness with disadvantaged Edmontonians through access to wilderness and agricultural lands.
+This year our member agencies include: Alberta Health Services, Niginan Housing, Hope Mission, Boyle Street Community Services, The Mustard Seed, and Recovery Acres.

 The land use agreements are as diverse as the member agencies.
 However, all the agreements include various land based activities that full-fill at least one of the three objectives with people who face significant obstacles to their health and wellness.